 In The Case for Reparations, Ta-Nehisi Coates addresses laws such as restrictive covenants in the section titled Making the Second Ghetto.
 The tactics used to bar African-American from communities are outlined highlighting housing discrimination in Chicago during and following World War II.

-For more teaching ideas, see What Happened in Ferguson and Why? from the Morningside Center for Teaching Social Responsibility.
+For more teaching ideas, see the Morningside Center for Teaching Social Responsibility.